 Where to Find an Online Proofreading Professional

 Though Grammarly may be helpful for casual writing, such as emails, it isn't effective enough to trust with important essays, articles, or papers.
-An online proofreading professional & editor can catch 100% of your grammar errors and provide insights about context, organization, and paragraph layout.
+An online proofreading professional and editor can catch 100% of your grammar errors and provide insights about context, organization, and paragraph layout.
 If you need a grammar check professional, you can start your search at Editor World's Proofreading and Editing Services page.
 Contact us for any of your editing or proofreading needs.